-Mileguru replied to combat1500's topic in 2014 / 2015 / 2016 / 2017 / 2018 Silverado & Sierra Accessories & ModificationsA huge YES to that bumper.
-It'll work perfectly with the size lift you chose.
-I love spending other people's money
+Mileguru replied to 1940ModelB's topic in 2014 / 2015 / 2016 / 2017 / 2018 Silverado & Sierra Accessories & ModificationsThank you for the update.
+I meant to ask a long time ago...you didn't get the springs with your kit, right?
+Just the front and read shocks?

 Most OnlineNewest Member